Biswojit02/Employee-Management-System-Python-File-Handling-Project-with-Pickle-Concepts-/README.md

 ## 📜 License

-This project is open-source and available under the MIT License.
+This project is licensed under the **MIT License**.
+Feel free to use, modify, and distribute.

 ---

 ⭐ If you like this project, don't forget to star the repository!